MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/5/index.md

 - [ ] Regularly reviewing the fund’s holdings and strategies.
 - [x] Relying solely on quarterly statements without further research.

-> **Explanation:** Solely relying on a fund’s quarterly reports can obscure emerging risks or changes in the portfolio.
-Ongoing research and monitoring are crucial.
+> **Explanation:**( Solely relying on a fund’s quarterly reports can obscure emerging risks or changes in the portfolio.
+Ongoing research and monitoring are crucial.)

----

 ### If a listed private equity vehicle invests heavily using leverage, what is the primary concern?